Coldaine/PowerMCPUnity/README.md

 UnityNaturalMCP is an MCP server implementation for Unity that aims for a "natural" user experience.

-MCP tools defined in Unity C# can be used directly from MCP clients such as Claude Code and GitHub Copilot + VSCode.
+MCP tools defined in Unity C# can be used directly from MCP clients such as Claude Code, GitHub Copilot(VSCode) and Cursor.

 > [!WARNING]
 > UnityNaturalMCP is still in the preview stage.
 It is usable in practice, but several feature additions are planned.